joshuaKnauber/scripting_nodes/README.md

 scene collections output on collections node

-[] blender property node needs output for value with right type [] you need to be able to add, remove and move items for collection easily [] test other display nodes
+[X] blender property node needs output for value with right type [X] you need to be able to add, remove and move items for collection easily [] test other display nodes
+[] reload with correct context
 [] run blender function on blend data
 [] get non property data (hide property output and only show value?)
 [] do filters in browser